janligudzinski/oxy_pure/README.md

 Set the `O2_USERNAME` environment variable to your o2 username (unlike with Gmail accounts, without the "@o2.pl" suffix), set `O2_PASSWORD` and, if you want verbose logs, set `RUST_LOG` to `INFO`.

 Set a CloudWatch timer event to trigger the function every few minutes.
-In the author's experience, the function takes on average 4 seconds to execute, 7 at most.
+In the author's experience, the function takes on average 4.5 seconds to execute.